digimori/KnitKnack/readme.md

 * Removed the Search bar as it was not hooked up to the backend yet and therefore not a functional part of the site.

-* Altered the Z-index and contrast of the header as it was throwing up some issues on chrome dev tools.
+* Altered the Z-index and contrast of the header as it was throwing up some contrast issues on chrome dev tools.

 * Media queried the cards on the patterns page as they were overlapping at certain breakpoints.